phpearth/docs/general/warning-include-require-failed-stream.md

----
-title: "How to fix failed to open stream warning?"
+# How to fix failed to open stream warning?
-updated: "November 20, 2016"
-permalink: "/faq/warning-failed-to-open-stream/"
----

 A common warning when working with PHP can be: